phpgt/Ulid/README.md

 Unique, lexicographically sortable identifiers.
 ===============================================

 Create a `new Ulid()` anywhere in your application, and you have a stringable object that can be used as the primary key in a database.
-Ulid strings look something like `01G2J6MYN0PGC5Q21W9C`.
+Ulid strings look something like `01G2J6MYN0PGC5Q21W9C` or can be prefixed with a type like `CUSTOMER_01G2J6MYN0PGC5Q21W9C`.
 They are cryptographically pseudo-random, and sort so that newer Ulids compare "greater than" older Ulids.

 This solves the problems exposed with working with auto-incrementing integer primary keys, which are predictable and difficult to work with in distributed databases.